-Softbank is buying robotics firm Boston Dynamics and Schaft from Alphabet
+Softbank is buying robotics firms Boston Dynamics and Schaft from Alphabet

 It looks like the whole team is coming over with the deal.
 “We at Boston Dynamics are excited to be part of SoftBank’s bold vision and its position creating the next technology revolution, and we share SoftBank’s belief that advances in technology should be for the benefit of humanity,” said Marc Raibert, CEO and founder of Boston Dynamics, in a statement.
 “We look forward to working with SoftBank in our mission to push the boundaries of what advanced robots can do and to create useful applications in a smarter and more connected world.”

-When Google acquired Shaft and Boston Dynamics respectively in 2014 and 2013, the company did not disclose the terms of the deals.
+When Alphabet (still called Google at the time) acquired Shaft and Boston Dynamics in 2013 (Shaft was purchased as one of a group of seven acquisitions), the company did not disclose the terms of the deals.

 While Boston Dynamics has been pretty public in posting (sometimes terrifying) videos and generally talking about of its advances in making animal-like robots that can trek across all terrains and get up instantly when knocked over, Schaft has been a fairly quiet presence, revealing its first big prototypes about two years after the acquisition.

-There have been lots of murmurs about Google (and then Alphabet) wanting to offload Boston Dynamics for over a year now, and most recently Toyota was apparently eyeing up an acquisition of the two businesses.
+There have been lots of murmurs about Google (and then Alphabet) wanting to offload Boston Dynamics for over a year now.
+Most recently, Toyota was apparently eyeing up an acquisition of the two businesses.

 But robots are huge across all of Japan, with some of the biggest innovations and investments and motivation for developing them coming out of the country; and in the end it looks like another titan of Japanese industry beat Toyota to the punch.